shireenkmanch/GameC-/README.md

+# GameC-

-# GameC- Game with player and characters on a board
+C++ game with player and characters on a board